jglomsk/EZ-source/ReadMe.txt

 1: Click your ez file.
 2: Drag it to your interpreter.
 On Windows it is ez.exe but on Mac/Linux it is ez.out.
 3: Watch your code run.

+## Known Bugs

+You cannot make a statement that ends with done inside another statement like it (e.g. if x > 82 while x > 82).